 In this paper, we derive a multi-type equivalent of the renewal equation which accounts for heterogeneity in infectious profiles including variation in case isolation behavior, symptomatic/asymptomatic infection, and heterogeneity introduced owing to vaccine roll-out.
 We then explore how much the corresponding estimated R differs from a “naïve” R derived from a single-type branching process based on a single generation time distribution that does not account for variation caused by case isolation, asymptomatic transmission, or vaccination.

-We consider two applications to Ebola Virus Disease in Guinea in 2014-15, and to SARS-CoV-2 in the UK between March 2020 and January 2021, to illustrate the potential impact on R estimates of neglecting heterogeneities due to case isolation and asymptomatic transmission.
+We consider two applications: to Ebola Virus Disease in Guinea in 2014-15, and to SARS-CoV-2 in the UK between March 2020 and January 2021, to illustrate the potential impact on R estimates of neglecting heterogeneities due to case isolation and asymptomatic transmission.

 Methods